-The classmark GB1 refers to the Commonwealth in general and is also assigned to items that cover more than one Dominion, colony, jurisdiction, region, etc. Materials relating to only one Commonwealth country will be located within the classmark of that individual country.
-Refer to the World Country Index if you are unsure of the code for a specific country.
-Materials relating to Common Law subjects are filed together with the SJ classmark, regardless of jurisdiction.
+The classmark GB1 refers to the Commonwealth in general and is also assigned to items that cover more than one Commonwealth jurisdiction.
+Materials relating to only one Commonwealth country will be located within the classmark of that individual country.
+Refer to the guides to Classmarks and the Location of Resources in the Library if you are unsure of the code for a specific country.
+Materials relating to Common Law subjects are filed together within the SJ classmark, regardless of jurisdiction.
 Remember that it is not possible to find all materials relating to the Commonwealth just by browsing the shelves.
 Many useful items, particularly older titles, are kept in the reserve collection, which is closed access.
 To avoid missing relevant material, make sure you search the Library Catalogue.

-If you wish to carry out a subject search on the catalogue, you might find the following subjects useful:
+If you wish to carry out a subject heading search on the IALS Library catalogue, you might find the following subjects useful:

 For a timeline of the history of the Commonwealth please refer to that on the Commonwealth website.
 Some key events that saw the former British Empire dissolve and the Commonwealth emerge are reproduced below:

 Late 19th / early 20th century: Some of the larger colonies in the British Empire became self-governing.

 1884: Lord Rosebery called the British Empire a “Commonwealth of Nations” during a visit to Australia.

 1907: At the Colonial Conference in London “Dominions” were defined as “those parts of the royal possessions, other than the United Kingdom, which have attained the full measure of responsible government and have ceased to be dependencies”.